TrystanLea/heatlossjs/readme.md

 ### Heatlossjs adaptations and forks

 - **heatlossjsITA** An Italian adaptation of heatlossjs developed by @jumpjack.
-New features include taking into account different rates fo heat loss from external walls depending on orientation as well as translation to Italian. https://github.com/jumpjack/heatlossjsITA
+New features include taking into account different rates of heat loss from external walls depending on orientation as well as translation to Italian. https://github.com/jumpjack/heatlossjsITA